 - Because Tina actually visited a location, Facebook looks for other people like Tina (based on demographics, interests) to show ads to, as she seems to fit the profile of someone who is interested in visiting the store.

-This is very powerful functionality, but from a franchise perspective this isn’t even the best part.
-Facebook as integrated the Store Visits optimization with the Locations framework to allow multi-location businesses to cascade national ads onto local pages.
+This is very powerful functionality, but from a franchise perspective, this isn’t even the best part.
+Facebook has integrated the Store Visits optimization with the Locations framework to allow multi-location businesses to cascade national ads onto local pages.
 This is something Facebook has never done before, and it has huge benefits for franchisors and franchisees.